Autism Spectrum Disorder (ASD)

 Sensory Support Strategies

-Sensory support strategies aim to help people with sensory needs, who might be sensitive to loud noises, certain textures, or bright lights.
+Sensory support strategies aim to support people with sensory needs, who might be sensitive to loud noises, certain textures, or bright lights.
 Sensory support strategies help in various ways, such as providing access to a quiet space and making them feel more comfortable in their environment.

 ASD (Autism spectrum disorder) is a neurodevelopmental condition that requires appropriate management and support.
 Early intervention is key to enabling people with autism to lead fulfilling lives.
-Family support plays an important role in reducing the impacts of symptoms and providing a supportive environment in the management of autism.
-Seeking a mental health professional's help is important, as they can utilize effective approaches in management.
-Focusing on a person's needs, these strategies can help autistic people build a foundation for independence, growth, and a fulfilling life.
+Family support plays a key role in reducing the impacts of symptoms and providing a supportive environment in the management of autism.
+Focusing on a person's needs, these supportive strategies can assist autistic people in building a foundation for independence, growth, and a fulfilling life.